george0st/qgate-model/README.md

    - The definition contains 01-projects, 02-feature sets, 03-feature vectors,
    04-pipelines, 05-ml models, etc.
  - **02-data**
-   - The synthetic data for meta-model in CSV/GZ and parquet formats for party, account, transaction, event, communication, etc.
+   - The synthetic data for meta-model in CSV/GZ and parquet formats for party, contact, relation, account, transaction, event, communication, etc.
    - You can also generate your own dataset with requested size (see samples `./02-data/03-size-10k.sh`, `./02-data/04-size-50k.sh`, etc. and description `python main.py generate --help`)
  - **03-test**